 People often think of estate planning as something that is only for people who are in their 60s or above.
 But the truth is that young adults should have estate plans, too.
-So today, I’m going to continue the conversation on estate planning by sharing a few tips for young people to get organized in this area, as well as common mistakes people make when dealing with estate planning documents.
+So today, I’m going to continue the conversation by sharing a few tips for young people to get organized in this area, as well as common mistakes people make when dealing with estate planning documents.

 Listen in as I share the important paperwork you want to have in place as early as 17 or 18 years old.
-You’ll learn how parents can help get estate planning started for their kids, what you should be checking on and updating over time, and how to handle estate planning documents properly at any age.
+You’ll learn how parents can help get estate planning started for their kids, what you should be checking on and updating over time, and how to handle documents properly at any age.

-Listen to the Full Episode:
+Listen to the Full Episode about Estate Planning:

-What You’ll Learn In Today’s Episode:
+What You’ll Learn In Today’s Episode About Estate Planning:

-- When to start estate planning.
+• When to start planning.

-- The most important paperwork to have as a young adult.
+• The most important paperwork to have as a young adult.

-- The role of the parent or caregiver.
+• The role of the parent or caregiver.

-- Things to update and check over time.
+• Things to update and check over time.

 Ideas Worth Sharing: